-6 Cloud-Based Learning Platforms That Can Help Educate Your Workforce
+6 Cloud-Based Learning Platforms That Can Help Educate Your Workforce Today, online-learning platforms are flexible, dynamic and can be accessed on the user's preferred device, including smartphones and tablets.

 Online education is rising in popularity.
 The global market volume for elearning is already at $91 billion and is projected to grow 20 percent annually through 2017, according to Roland Berger Strategy Consultants.